Having more fun than a human being should be allowed to have.

 And this is not a stick to the issues crowd comment.

-You know what's going on out there, and some of you have expectations or desires to hear what I think about it, and if I don't think I get to it every day, I just don't want to let anybody down.
+And if I don't think I get to it every day, I just don't want to let anybody down.

-Could always fix it the next day if necessary.
+But always fix it the next day if necessary.

-So it's a roundabout way of saying thank you and acknowledging your uh primacy and your supreme relevance in all of this and what it is and what it has become.
+So it's a roundabout way of saying thank you and acknowledging your primacy and your supreme relevance in all of this and what it is and what it has become.

 And I thank you from the bottom of my heart each and every day.